 Maroon Bells are the two peaks in the Elk Mountain range.
 These peaks are the epitome of the beauty of the Rocky Mountains.
 The scenic beauty surrounding these peaks is one of the most widely photographed in North America.
 These peaks are the most frequented tourist spot in Aspen.
 Spring, summer and fall seasons see nature trails and hiking near these peaks.
 In winter, the road to these peaks is closed due to snowfall so these trails are accessed by snow mobile or cross-country skiing.
 There are wildflower fields around the peaceful Maroon Lake.
 This lake reflects the twin peaks in its silent waters all year long.
 In autumn, the lake almost looks like it’s on fire thanks to the reflection of the fall colours from the nearby trees.
 There are camping spots available here.
 Almost every inch of the trails around these peaks are picture worthy.
 This means that you should not forget to carry your camera when paying the hills a visit.

-Maroon Bells Information
+Maroon Bells Travel Tips

 - Check out the opening dates for the summer trails.